-Your nonoccupational disability benefit is equal to 40 percent of the greater of the contract rate in effect at the time the benefit becomes payable or the contract rate on the date your disability began.
+Your nonoccupational disability benefit is equal to 40 percent of the greater of the contract rate reportable to TRS in effect at the time the benefit becomes payable or the contract rate reportable to TRS on the date your disability began.
 If you are a noncontractual teacher, we use an annualized salary rate based on your actual earnings to determine your benefit.